 Founded in 1969, Staffordshire Wildlife Trust is the county's leading nature conservation charity.
 We have around 50 members of staff, who are guided by a board of trustees.
 They have 27 nature reserves covering over 3,500 acres.

 Suffolk Wildlife Trust

 Suffolk Wildlife Trust (SWT) is the only organisation dedicated wholly to safeguarding Suffolk's wildlife and countryside.
 They manage 60 reserves, 9 of them are Ramsar internationally important wetland sites and 31 are Sites of Special Scientific Interest.

 Surrey Wildlife Trust manage almost 8000 hectares of land in Surrey (5% of the county) with wildlife in mind and for the enjoyment of local people.

 Pin badge only given to members after 10 years with them: https://www.surreywildlifetrust.org/

 Sussex Wildlife Trust manage over 30 nature reserves of varying sizes.
 They focus on the long term protection of wildlife through research, events, courses and actively engaging with policymakers.

 Northern Ireland's largest conservation charity, Ulster Wildlife (formerly called Ulster Wildlife Trust) has been a champion of the local environment for over 30 years.
 Ulster Wildlife has over 12,000 members.

 Wildlife Trusts Wales believe passionately that wildlife and natural processes need to have space to thrive, beyond designated nature reserves and other protected sites.
-They work in partnership with the six local Wildlife Trusts in Wales: North Wales, Montgomeryshire, Radnorshire, Brecknock, Gwent, and South and West Wales.
+They work in partnership with the five local Wildlife Trusts in Wales: North Wales, Montgomeryshire, Radnorshire, Gwent, and South and West Wales.